onkelbeh/HomeAssistantRepository/README.md

 ## Todos
 - **If it moves, compile it** :-)
-- try/test this all with Python 3.7
+- remove support for Python 3.6 mid December
 - Add libraries if i need it or someone asks for
 - Create a mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
 - Write an installation page for the home-assistant.io Documentation an get it added.